The Belle of Brittany: Broadway production (1909–1910)

 A production of The Belle of Brittany opened at Daly's Theatre in New York on 11 November 1909 and ran for 72 performances until 1 January 1910.
 The production is notable for an early appearance by Margaret Dumont (billed as Daisy Dumont) as Mlle.
 Denise de la Vire.
-Other notable cast members included Josephine Brandell as Maline and Frank Daniels as Marquis de St. Gautier.
+Other notable cast members included Josephine Brandell as Maline, Martin Brown as Baptiste Boubillon, and Frank Daniels as Marquis de St. Gautier.

 The critic of The New York Times wrote of the show:

 "One of the most enjoyable musical comedies that has appeared along Broadway in a good while is The Belle of Brittany, in which Frank Daniels disported himself last night at Daly's.
 It is very funny, but always dainty, and the music, while not pretentious, is much above the kind to which New Yorkers have become gloomily resigned in shows of this sort."